nessa-blue/Gamemode/README.md

 # Gamemode

-This is gamemode in development.
+This gamemode is under development